 |Course dates||Spaces available||Location||Accommodation||Price|

-Once you have completed the necessary stages (see below ‘How to gain the MRICH’) you can work towards Stage 2 and it is recommended you undertake 2 further courses which are Leading & Loading, and Handling the Untouched.
+Once you have completed the Stage 1 (see below ‘How to gain the MRICH’) you can work towards Stage 2 and it is recommended you undertake 2 further courses which are Leading & Loading, and Handling the Untouched.

 Stage 2 also entails: